NyuB/yadladoc/README.md

 In addition to the main template file that will be injected with the concatenation of all snippets related to a file, each of these snippets can be prefixed/suffixed by a custom template designated with the properties ``ydoc.example.prefix`` and `ydoc.example.suffix`.
 For example, adding `ydoc.example.prefix=templateId` to a snippet header would cause it's line to be prefixed by the expansion of `.ydoc/includes/templateId.template`.
 A property `ydoc.subExampleName` is injected in these templates with the identifier for the current snippet.

 ### In-place snippet decoration
-**COMING SOON** interpret snippet and decorate them directly in the markdown instead of generating a file 'à la mdoc/mdx'
+**COMING SOON** interpret snippet and decorate them directly in the markdown _'à la mdoc/mdx'_ instead of generating a file.

 ## Install
 ### From source